Special Weather Statement issued for Moore by NWS - NewsBreak

 Special Weather Statement issued for Moore by NWS

-Effective: 2021-08-11 15:43:00 CDT Expires: 2021-08-11 19:00:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
-Torrential rainfall is also occurring with this storm and may lead to localized flooding.
-Do not drive your vehicle through flooded roadways.
-Target Area: Moore A strong thunderstorm will impact portions of northwestern Moore County through 700 PM CDT At 630 PM CDT, Doppler radar was tracking a strong thunderstorm 4 miles south of Cactus, or 7 miles north of Dumas.
-This storm was nearly stationary.
-HAZARD...Wind gusts of 50 to 55 mph.
+Effective: 2021-08-11 16:28:00 CDT Expires: 2021-08-11 17:15:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
+Target Area: Moore A strong thunderstorm will impact portions of northern Moore County through 515 PM CDT At 443 PM CDT, Doppler radar was tracking a strong thunderstorm 5 miles southwest of Sunray, or 7 miles northeast of Dumas, moving north at 10 mph.
+HAZARD...Wind gusts up to 50 mph and half inch hail.
 SOURCE...Radar indicated.
 IMPACT...Gusty winds could knock down tree limbs and blow around unsecured objects.
+Minor damage to outdoor objects is possible.
 Locations impacted include Dumas, Cactus and Sunray.
-MAX HAIL SIZE...0.00 IN MAX WIND GUST...55 MPHalerts.weather.gov
+MAX HAIL SIZE...0.50 IN MAX WIND GUST...50 MPHalerts.weather.gov

 Comments / 0